shilohc/rss2018-team4/assets/posts/lab7.md

 <center><img src="assets/images/Lab6LoopRviz.gif" width="300" ></center>
 <center>*Figure 7: A video showing a robot in rviz traveling along a predefined trajectory.
 The red arrows represent the pose estimates of the robot using a particle filter to localize the robot on the map.
 The blue dot represents the lookahead point on the trajectory that the robot follows.
 The green line represents the trajectory.
 Note that in the visualization, the trajectory is slightly offset from the true position.*</center>

 The performance of the path planner on the real robot was evaluated next.
 Once a goal point was manually set, the robot planned a trajectory from the robot's current position to the goal pose using the path planner.
 The robot then followed the planned trajectory using pure pursuit.
-In the figures below, the goal pose was set on the other side of an obstacle, so the robot planned and followed a trajectory around the obstacle.
+In the figures below, the goal pose was set on the other side of an obstacle, so the robot planned and followed a trajectory around the obstacle to reach the goal pose.

 ##### Video of Robot Following Planned Trajectory
 <center><img src="assets/images/Lab6ColumnReal.gif" width="300" ></center>